amirkasra007/crime-rate-prediction-and-house-price-prediction-from-real-estate-data-/README.md

 # crime-rate-prediction-house-price-prediction-from-real-estate-data-
-Predicting house price from real estate data with
+Predicting house price and crime rate from boston real estate data with